Calypte1/Calypte1/README.md

 - 🌱 I’m learning about programming.
 And I want to improve my skills with Geographic Information Systems in Qgis.

-- ⚡ I want to learn @Phyton 🐍 and @mongoDB 💻
+- ⚡ I want to learn Phyton 🐍 and MongoDB 💻.

+I am enthusiastic about combining biology and programming.